morucci/repoxplorer/README.md

 RepoXplorer is composed of:

-- a YAML configuration file (to define repositories to index)
+- YAML configuration file(s)
 - a Git indexer service
-- a wsgi app
+- a WSGI application
-- ElasticSearch as backend
+- an ElasticSearch backend

 RepoXplorer is the right tool to continuously watch and index your repositories like for instance your Github organization.